 “I guess they have to make sure everyone has the fundamentals first,” Blue says.
 “I like learning from battles, personally.”

-“Yeah, but we’ll both be rookies, so it should be okay.”
-He can see her hesitation, and smiles.
+“Yeah, we’ll both be rookies, so it should be okay.”
+He gives her a moment to think about it, but she still seems reluctant.
+Blue smiles.
 “Nah, you’re right.
 Maybe later.”
 He turns away, looking for someone else to approach.

 “Hey, wait.”
 He looks to see her smiling back.
 “You’re on.”